Lovely-Development-Team/MottoBotto/README.md

 ## Default Usage TLDR

 * Nominate somebody else's message as a potential motto with `@MottoBotto` in a reply to the message.
+* Nominate an extract of someone else's message with `@MottoBotto <excerpt>` in a reply to the message

 * Approve somebody's nomination of your message with an emoji reaction.
 * View the [list of approved mottos and the leaderboard](https://mottobotto.com/).
 * Change your leaderboard emoji with a direct message to MottoBotto of `!emoji <new-emoji>`.
 * Get a link to the leaderboard with a direct message to MottoBotto of `!link`.
+* Get a random motto from the leaderboard with a direct message to MottoBotto of `!random`.
+* Get the top motto authors with a direct message to MottoBotto of `!leaderboard`
 * Delete all your data from the leaderboard with a direct message to MottoBotto of `!delete`.
 * Send `!help` as a direct message to MottoBotto to get a list of possible commands.